katydid/proofs/README.md

 - [ ] Prove correctness of simplification rules.
 - [ ] Prove correctness of smart constructors.

-Reuse as much as we can from [our previous work in Coq](https://github.com/katydid/regex-derivatives-coq) and out attempt at [Reproving Agda in Lean](https://github.com/katydid/symbolic-automatic-derivatives)
+Reuse as much as we can from [our previous work in Coq](https://github.com/katydid/regex-derivatives-coq) and our attempt at [Reproving Agda in Lean](https://github.com/katydid/symbolic-automatic-derivatives)

 ### Symbolic predicates